 It is used for storing Docker images and Docker Hub is the public registry that can be used by anyone.
 Docker is configured for the images on a Docker Hub by default.
 Users can also run their private registry.
 In case you utilize Docker Datacenter (DDC) then it combines Docker Trusted Registry (DTR).

 It refers to a client-server application which is consists of major components, and they are:

-- A server which is a kind of long-running program known as a daemon process.
+- A server is a kind of long-running program known as a daemon process.

-- A REST API defines interfaces that are used by programs for talking to the daemon as well as instruct it regarding the task.
+- A REST API defines interfaces that are used by programs for talking to the daemon as well as instructing it regarding the task.

 - A command-line interface (CLI) client

 The CLI handles the Docker REST API for controlling or interacting with the Docker daemon by direct CLI commands.
 There are various other Docker applications utilizing the underlying API and CLI.
 A daemon builds as well as manages Docker objects like images, containers, volumes, and networks.